desmid/mview/README.md

   experimental.

   You unpack the archive into a destination folder and run the installer from there, following the instructions.
-You may have to edit `PATH' afterwards.
+You may have to edit `PATH` afterwards.

-  Explanation: the installer puts a small mview driver program into a folder on `PATH' so that it can be run easily by the user.
+  Explanation: the installer puts a small mview driver program into a folder on `PATH` so that it can be run easily by the user.
 The driver knows the location of the unpacked MView folder and starts the real MView program.

 * Manual install